-Pohoiki Beach is located in the Puna district just below the city of Hilo on the eastern coast of the Big Island of Hawaii.
-There is a dedicated parking area for visitors at Pohoiki Beach.
+Pohoiki Black Sand Beach is located in the Puna district just below the city of Hilo on the eastern coast of the Big Island of Hawaii.
+There is a dedicated parking area for visitors to this beach as well.

 Downloaded Google Maps